scottellis/omap3-pwm/README.md

 Next copy the pwm.ko file to your board.

-These final instructions apply to the [master] branch version of the driver.

-The [four-channel] instruction are coming soon.

 Once on the system, use insmod to load using the optional frequency parameter.
 The default frequency is 1024 Hz.
 Use multiples of two with a max of 16384.

+The default behavior is for the driver to enable all four PWM timers.
+You can customize this with a timers=<timer list> where timer list is a comma separated list of the numbers 8-11.

 	root@overo# ls
 	pwm.ko

-	root@overo# insmod pwm.ko
+	root@overo# insmod pwm.ko timers=8,10

 The driver implements a character device interface.
-When it loads, it will create a /dev/pwm10 entry.
+When it loads, it will create /dev/pwmXX entries for each of the timers specified.

 Then to issue commands you can use any program that can do file I/O. cat and echo will work.